Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees; this insurance covers medical expenses and lost wages for workers injured on the job.
+- Workers' Compensation Insurance: If you have employees, this insurance is mandatory.
+It covers medical expenses and disability benefits if an employee is injured on the job.

 Training Certifications